Fewbytes/chef-lightweight-search/README.md

 This cookbooks will only help with chef-client RAM consumption.
 Fixing the server side of the search will require changes to the API.

+The amount of RAM saved varies wildly due to Ruby's GC.
+This really should be fixed on the server side.

 Usage
 =====
 In your recipes, use `lightweight_node_search` function instead of `search`.
 Function signature: